elribonazo/uaito/docs/@uaito.sdk.TypeAlias.TransformStreamFn.md

 `Promise`\<`M` \| `null`\>

-A promise that resolves to the transformed message or null.
+A promise that resolves to the transformed message or null if the chunk should be ignored.